elabftw/elabftw/README.md

 # Description
 eLabFTW is an electronic lab notebook manager for research teams.
 It also features a database where you can store any kind of objects.

+Tired of that shared excel file for your antibodies or plasmids ?
+Want to be able to search in your past experiments as easily as you'd do it on google ?
+Then you are at the right place !

 * [Official website](http://www.elabftw.net)
 * [Live demo](http://demo.elabftw.net)